hasithapeiris/hasithapeiris/README.md

 ## Who am I

-I am an undergraduate student in IT with a passion for graphic design.
-Combining my technical expertise in information technology with a creative mindset, I excel in delivering visually captivating designs.
+I am a student with a passion for IT and design.
+My ultimate aspiration revolves around harnessing the power of information technology and design to create innovative solutions that enhance the lives of all individuals.

 ## Connect with me